 I am an assistant professor of social science (environmental studies) at Yale-NUS College in Singapore, a liberal arts institution in collaboration between Yale University and the National University of Singapore.
 I hold a PhD in Environmental and Natural Resources Policy (2014) from the State University of New York College of Environmental Science and Forestry (SUNY-ESF), with a concurrent Masters in Public Administration degree from the Maxwell School of Syracuse University.
-My dissertation committee included David Sonnenfeld (Environmental Sociology), Valerie Luzadis (Ecological Economics), Peter Castro (Environmental Anthropology), Carol Colfer (Cultural Anthropology), and Philip McMichael (Development Sociology).
-Prior to becoming a social scientist, I was trained in civil and environmental engineering from the University of the Philippines (2001) and the National University of Singapore (2004), respectively.
+My dissertation committee included David Sonnenfeld (Environmental Sociology), Peter Castro (Environmental Anthropology), Carol Colfer (Cultural Anthropology), Valerie Luzadis (Ecological Economics), and Philip McMichael (Development Sociology).

 As an interdisciplinary scholar, I employ diverse methodological approaches (ethnographic and quantitative) and draw from multiple disciplinary backgrounds including environmental sociology, political ecology, environmental and economic anthropology, STS, ecological economics, and more recently cultural studies.
 My broad research agenda explores the political economy and cultural politics of historical and contemporary food issues, particularly in the context of globalization, sustainable development, and climate change.
 The topical areas I have examined thus far include the green (“low-carbon) economy and its discontents, food security in development frontiers, contradictions of alternative food systems, politics of the urban food commons, history of food waste, and agrarian implications of agritourism, all in the context of Southeast Asia.
 More recently I am working on a project to examine food security and resilience in rural and urban communities impacted by climate change (extreme weather events) in the Philippines.